Qetesh/kube-watchtower/README.md

 Q: Can I monitor private registries?

 Yes.
-Make sure your cluster is configured with valid ImagePullSecrets.
-KubeWatchtower automatically uses the Pod’s service account credentials.
+Make sure your cluster is configured with valid ImagePullSecrets. kube-watchtower automatically uses the Pod’s service account credentials.

 Q: What happens if an update fails?